Last Updated on December 27, 2020

 Where to Stay in Bogota

 La Candelaria, Bogota’s charming colonial center, is the best place to stay for solo travelers or first-time visitors to Bogota.
 It has many hotels and hostels convenient to the city’s main sights.
 Check out boutique options The Candelaria House or The Orchids.
 Fernweh Photography Hostel is one of the city’s best hostels.
-Selina La Candelaria Bogotá hostel has private and shared rooms and an in-house restaurant which makes it great for solo travelers who get in late.
+Selina La Candelaria Bogotá hostel has private and shared rooms and an in-house restaurant (which makes it great for solo travelers who arrive on a late night flight!).

 Interested in more South America travel tips?